mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 But during the first and the second centuries, lots of the [Mahayana](glossary#mahayana) Buddhist scriptures were compiled by – no one knows.
 By someone.
 But those people were not usual (normal?) persons, but unusual persons, sort of genuine religious persons, who understood perfectly [Buddha](glossary#shakyamuni-buddha) 's teachings, and who understood perfectly the tendency of the religious thought of those days – the stream of Buddhist thought, religious thought of those days.
 They were really concerned about the Buddha's teaching, how they should compile Buddha's teaching, how they should transmit Buddha's teaching.
 So they were required, by tendency of very public religious thought, to compile Buddha's teachings based on original Buddhist teachings, based on [impermanence](impermanence), [suffering](glossary#suffering), [no-self](glossary#no-self), and nirvana.

-Even though those Buddhist scriptures were not mentioned directly by [Buddha](glossary#shakyamuni-buddha) , Indian people believe those scriptures are really Buddha's teaching.
+Even though those Buddhist scriptures were not mentioned directly by [Buddha](glossary#shakyamuni-buddha), Indian people believe those scriptures are really Buddha's teaching.
 They don't have any doubt.
 They accept perfectly those scriptures as Buddha's teachings.
 That's why we don't know who wrote [them].
 But it doesn't matter; it doesn't matter.

 Even the [Vimalakirti Sutra](glossary#vimalakirti-sutra), we don't know who wrote that one.
 Traditionally, [Vimalakirti](glossary#vimalakirti) wrote [it] – but we are "suspicious" whether such a person was existing or not.
 Well anyway, we don't know who wrote it.
 But huge Buddhist scriptures exist.

-So those authors were really genuine religious persons, who understood [the] religious spirit mentioned by [Buddha](glossary#shakyamuni-buddha) , and also [the] tendency of the religious thought and philosophical thought of those days.
+So those authors were really genuine religious persons, who understood [the] religious spirit mentioned by [Buddha](glossary#shakyamuni-buddha), and also [the] tendency of the religious thought and philosophical thought of those days.

 ##### 17:40